gilhotraapoorva/linklearn-ai-spark/README.md

    - Configure Firebase credentials
    - Ensure Ollama is properly configured

+**Note**: This repository contains the hackathon platform backend and dashboard.
+LinkedIn UI modifications (navbar integration, profile cards) are handled by separate userscripts and are not part of this repository.

 ### Running the Application

 1. **Check if Ollama is running** (it usually starts automatically)